kpolatchek7/portfolio/README.md

 ## Description

-Analysis of environmental data for EVR 628 course portfolio
+This data science portfolio will showcase the coding skills I develop throughout the EVR 628 course.

 ## Project structure